• Hungarian Language

 Black and Tan Virginia Foxhound Activity and Playfulness

-Do Black and Tan Virginia Foxhound dogs bark a lot?
-Are they barkers/noisy?
-Why does my Black and Tan Virginia Foxhound bark?
+Does a Black and Tan Virginia Foxhound bark a lot?
+Learn about typical Black and Tan Virginia Foxhound vocalization patterns and triggers.

 Average to High: The Black and Tan Virginia Foxhound is a vocal breed.
 Not the best choice if you prefer a quiet breed.
 They often bark loudly and howl sometimes.
 They can change their barks depending on their emotional level and what they're trying to say.
 Different barks could mean the same and the same barks could have different meanings.